pranavmishra90/badges/README.md

   "namedLogo": "none", //one of the named icons supported by SimpleIcons (https://simpleicons.org/) or ShieldsIO

-  "logoSvg": "none", //URL to a custom SVG for the left side logo
+  "logoSvg": "none", //custom SVG code for the left side logo

   "style": "flat" //default (flat). options "for-the-badge", "flat-square", "flat", "plastic", "social" }